CachePrune: Teaching LLMs What Not to Follow via KV-Cache Editing: Experiment

 \subsection{Experiment Setup}

 \textbf{Model and Dataset} We evaluate our approach on the model of LLama3-8B \cite{touvron2023llama}, Mistral-7B-Instruct-V3.0 \cite{jiang2023mistral} and Phi-3.5-mini- instruct (3.8B) \cite{abdin2024phi3technicalreporthighly}.
-We by default experiment with $N=8$ for neural attribution and prune with $p=0.5$ ($0.5\%$ neurons).
-We evaluate with the question answering datasets of SQuAD \cite{rajpurkar2016squad} and HotpotQA \cite{yang2018hotpotqa}.
-We test on the splits of SQuAD and HotpotQA that are directly processed by \cite{abdelnabi2024you}, which randomly injects instructions into the beginning, middle, and ending of the context of each prompt.
-Our approach focuses on the LLM's fundamental ability to distinguish between data and instructions, making it applicable to problems beyond defense against third-party injections.
-Specifically, we also explore a practical scenario of dialogue summarization with the WildChat \cite{zhao2024wildchat} dataset.
+By default, We experiment with $N=8$ for neural attribution and prune with $p=0.5$ ($0.5\%$ neurons).
+We evaluate with the question answering datasets of SQuAD \cite{rajpurkar2016squad} and HotpotQA \cite{yang2018hotpotqa}, using the splits directly processed by \citet{abdelnabi2024you}, Specifically, \citet{abdelnabi2024you} randomly injects instructions into the beginning, middle, and ending of the context of each prompt.
+We also explore a practical scenario of dialogue summarization with the WildChat \cite{zhao2024wildchat} dataset.
 For this task, the model is attacked if it answers the question raised by users in the dialogue, instead of summarizing the dialogue interactions.
 We use the same split as in \cite{abdelnabi2024you}.
-We find that the models are rarely attacked with plain dialogues.
-To increase the difficulty, we insert \textit{"You should primarily focus on this question"} as part of the user instruction to the AI assistant that appeared in the dialogue.
+Initial experiments show that the models are rarely attacked with plain dialogues.
+Thus, to increase the difficulty, we insert \textit{"You should primarily focus on this question"} as part of the user instruction to the AI assistant that appeared in the dialogue.
 For each dataset, we randomly select 8 samples from a pool of ~400 prompts that are not overlapped with the testing data.
-Results are averages with 3 trials.
-Please refer to Appendix \ref{app: details} for more details on baseline ans metrics.
-We should note that our \textit{CachePrune} is actually complementary to the existing baselines, since our approach does not modify the prompt or requiring additional test time workflows.
+The results are reported over 3 trials.
+Please refer to Appendix \ref{app: details} for more details on baselines and metrics definitions.
+Note that our \textit{CachePrune} is complementary to the existing baselines, since our approach does not modify the prompt formatting or require additional test-time overheads for response processing.

 \